K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: Non-symplectic involutions on surfaces

 \section{Non-symplectic involutions on $K3$ surfaces}

 A holomorphic involution $\rho$ of a $K3$ surface $S$ is called {\em non-symplectic} when $\rho^*(\omega) = -\omega$ for each $\omega \in H^{2,0}(S)$.
 Non-symplectic involutions of $K3$ surfaces were studied and completely classified by V.V.
 Nikulin (\cite{Ni1, Ni2, Ni3}, see also \cite[\S 6.3]{AlNi}).
-We recall, in summary, some results that will be needed in this paper.
-The material of this section uses some lattice theory; the reader is referred to~\cite[\S~I.2]{BHPV} for the background concepts.
+In this section, we recall, in summary, some results that will be needed in this paper.

+The intersection form of $S$ makes the integral cohomology $H^2(S,\Z)$ into a {\em lattice}, i.e.\ a free abelian group of finite rank endowed with an integral symmetric bilinear form.
+Geometric properties of~$S$ depend strongly on the data of its second cohomology.
+The arithmetic of the lattice $H^2(S,\Z)$ and its sublattices plays a key role in Nikulin's results.
+We begin with a brief account of the required foundational concepts of lattice theory and refer the reader to~\cite[\S~I.2]{BHPV} and \cite{Do1} for more details.

+We shall use $x\cdot y \in\Z$ to denote the bilinear form evaluated on two lattice elements $x,y$ and sometimes write $x^2$ for the associated quadratic form.
+The lattice is called {\em even} if $x^2$ is even for every lattice vector~$X$.
+The notions of signature, non-degenerate lattice, orthogonal complement and lattice isometries (isomorphisms) are understood relative to the bilinear form of this lattice.
+By the direct sum of lattices we shall always mean the orthogonal direct sum.
+The lattice is called unimodular when the matrix of its bilinear form in some basis has determinant $\pm 1$.

+A sublattice $A$ of a lattice $N$ is {\em primitive} if the quotient group $N/A$ has no torsion or, equivalently, any basis of $A$ extends to a basis of~$N$.
+In particular, $x\in N$ is a primitive element if $x$ generates a primitive sublattice, i.e.\ not divisible (in $N$) by an integer $>1$.
+If a lattice is isometric to a primitive sublattice of~$N$ then it is said to be {\em primitively embedded} in~$N$.